geordi/zebra-label-generator/README.md

 # Zebra Label Generator

-This is super simple generator of labels in EPLformat that is used in Zebra printers.
+This is a super simple generator of labels in EPL format that is used in Zebra printers.

 ## Printer Driver